raneri/ibm-pc-slideshow/README.md

 See more on https://www.mupin.it/demo-ibm-pc-5150/ (in italian)

 This is a project written for the MuPIn (Museo Piemontese dell'Informatica) non-profit association.
 It is used to exhibit some historical software screens to the public.

+Open source project released under GPL 3.0.
+Feel free to use it for your projects.
+You're welcome to contribute to the repository!